Cloudify-PS/fortigate-pf-vnf-blueprint/README.md

 Once VNF is up, then CFY uses terminal plugin to configure VNF with baseline configuration.

 ### fortigate-vnf-portforward-bp.yaml
 Blueprint is responsible for instantiation of simple portforwarding service on top of EXISTING VNF configured with another blueprint.
-Portforwarding is a method of exposing resources which are behind firewall.
 In this example we'll have some application running behind firewall on port 8080 and we'll be exposing it on public intergace of firewall on port 55555.
 In order to do that we use proxy-plugin.
 Proxy plugin node takes two parameters:
 * blueprint name (of existing deployment)
 * deployment name (of exisitng deployment).
 In case of fortigate-vnf-portforward-bp.yaml - these are burned in a blueprint code: